 Scrubbing down the room is not always enough to prevent future mold and mildew growth.
 To do that, you can look into installing a whole-home dehumidifier that keeps the humidity in your home at a healthy, anti-mold level.

 Don’t let old and musty smells keep you from enjoying your new home.
-For more help improving the indoor air quality in your home, call One Source Heating and Cooling at (205) 509-1929.
+For more help improving the indoor air quality in your home, call One Source Heating, Cooling & Electrical at (205) 509-1929.

 Image provided by Shutterstock